mbusby/ComplexityByStartPosition/README.md

 Compiling

-Go to the folder where everything is installed in type "Make".
+Go to the folder where everything is installed in type "make".
 Ignore the warnings about Handy doing stupid stuff.
-If nothing says Error and it makes an executable called ComplexityByStartPos you're all set.
+If nothing says ERROR and it makes an executable called ComplexityByStartPos you should be all set.